spacekitcat/nice-n-szalay-http-client-unit-testing/README.md

 # Nice 'N Szalay

-This is an experiment exploing the use of [Richard Szalay's Mock HTTP library](https://github.com/richardszalay/mockhttp) to create fully unit tested HTTP Clients for a particular service that can then be mocked further down your application's dependency tree.
+This repository represents some exploration into the use of [Richard Szalay's Mock HTTP library](https://github.com/richardszalay/mockhttp) to create fully unit tested HTTP Clients that are specific to a particular service your application needs to talk to.
+The abstraction client can then be mocked itself further up your application's dependency tree to seperate the concerns of your test suites.

 ## Setup
 You need to provide an HTTP endpoint with a straightforward GET method at `http://localhost:3000/answer` and it should return a JSON string with the following structure: